jean-michel-gonet/angular-backtest/README.md

 ## How to use the library

-Let's imagine you want to run a simulation based on a passive ETF that follows the IBEX-35 index.
+Here is an simple example on how to run a simulation based on an hypothetic passive ETF that follows the IBEX-35 index.

 ### Find the historical quotes